Skip to main content

 PREVAIL clinical trial

-The authors concluded that in this trial, LAA occlusion was non-inferior to warfarin for ischemic stroke risk reduction or SE >7 days’ post-procedure.
+The authors concluded that LAA occlusion was non-inferior to warfarin for ischemic stroke risk reduction or SE >7 days’ post-procedure.
 Although non-inferiority was not achieved for overall efficacy, event rates were low and numerically comparable in both arms.
 Procedural safety was significantly improved.
-This trial provided additional data that LAA occlusion is a reasonable alternative to warfarin therapy for stroke risk reduction in patients with NVAF who do not have an absolute contraindication to short-term warfarin therapy.

 CAP registry

-The Continued Access to PROTECT AF (CAP) registry was a multi-center prospective non-randomized study allowing continued access to the WATCHMAN Device, following the PROTECT AF trial, during regulatory review of the pre-market application for the WATCHMAN Device.
+The Continued Access to PROTECT AF (CAP) registry was a multi-center prospective non-randomized study allowing continued access to the WATCHMAN Device, following the PROTECT AF trial, during regulatory review of the pre-market application for the WATCHMAN Implant.5

 PROTECT AF clinical trial